The day that never ended

 As the capital became even quieter, the candidates began to issue their statements — another round of contrast and confusion in a nation starved for consequence.

-“We are up BIG, but they are trying to STEAL the Election,” Trump tweeted at 12:51 a.m.
+“We are up BIG, but they are trying to STEAL the Election,” Trump tweeted.
 Twitter marked it as “disputed” and potentially “misleading” about this quadrennial process we put ourselves through.

-“Keep the faith, guys,” Biden tweeted two minutes later from Wilmington, Del.
+“Keep the faith, guys,” Biden tweeted minutes later from Wilmington, Del.
 “We’re gonna win this.”
 Also misleading, perhaps, but Twitter didn’t make a note of it.